 Magdalena is a tiny village located in the state of New Mexico.
 With a population of 911 people and two constituent neighborhoods, Magdalena is the 92nd largest community in New Mexico.
-Magdalena has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Magdalena has relatively fewer families with younger children, and/or college students.
 Combined, this makes Magdalena a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.